 What about Hyatt, though?
 Hyatt has a smaller global footprint, and the The World of Hyatt Credit Card also has an annual fee of $95, which is a bit more per year than the IHG® Rewards Club Premier Credit Card.
 The card offers Hyatt Discoverist status, which comes with preferred rooms and 2PM check-out.
 Admittedly that’s not a hugely valuable status, but it’s better than nothing.

 I don’t think that card is for absolutely everyone, but I still think most would get value out of such a stay.
 Even for an annual stay at a convenient US airport hotel, you’d come out ahead with this certificate and the card’s $75 annual fee, rather than paying.

 Here’s the thing — hotel elite status is valuable, but I don’t think it’s that valuable on all stays.
 Suite upgrades and free breakfast are nice, but sometimes you have a pretty quick overnight so don’t care about the size of the room, and sometimes you’re just as happy getting Starbucks or going to a local cafe, rather than eating at a hotel’s breakfast buffet.

-So I understand the general hesitancy about getting a card with your non-preferred hotel chain, but it’s very hard to go wrong with a card like the IHG® Rewards Club Premier Credit Card, which has a $49 annual fee and gives you access to over 4,000 hotels around the world.
+So I understand the general hesitancy about getting a card with your non-preferred hotel chain, but it’s very hard to go wrong with a card like the IHG® Rewards Club Premier Credit Card, which has a $89 annual fee and gives you access to thousands of hotels around the world.
 Even the The World of Hyatt Credit Card is tough to go wrong with as a non-Globalist, in my opinion, given that there are some great properties around the world where this can be redeemed.

 What do you guys think — is not having elite status a big hindrance in using these certificates, or are these cards still a great deal?